kommitters/kadena.ex/README.md

 #### Step

-The step is an Integer of the mutli-step transaction.
+The step is an Integer of the multi-step transaction.

 #### Proof